mvancuyck/TIM_pysides_user_friendly/README.md

 This git also contain a way to generate 3D comoving CII cubes and measure their power spectra.

-kmodes_in_rectangle_cubes.ipynb explores which k modes in Mpc-1 units are available.
+kmodes_in_rectangle_cubes.ipynb explores which k modes in Mpc-1 units are available in TIM.

 spt_smg_obs.ipynb contains my first exploration of pointed observations with TIM.